Thousands of furnished rentals to book online

 As a university city there are lots of fun things to see, from museums, cafes, shops, sports and a great nightlife.
 The guide includes information on the university and types of housing in the city.
 As a student you should be conscious of how a housing choice can make an impact on your studies, but relax, do not stress.
 Here are some tips on what to expect and look out for, so you can enjoy your time, whilst you study in Bologna.

 Options amongst accommodation in Bologna for students: shared house, apartments or student residence halls.
-Making new friends in a city is hard; living in a shared house is a great way to meet people.
+Making new friends in a city is hard; a shared house therefore is a good way to get accustomed to this city.
 Privacy is important to some and your own apartment could be ideal.
-Finally student residence halls are great for making new first year bonds.
-Cheap accommodation in Bologna is found out of the city centre.
+Cheap accommodation in Bologna can be found outside of the city centre.
 For example the residence hall ‘San Vitale’ from the University of Bologna is to be found in the outer city district ‘Scandellara’.

 A shared house may have a communal living area and outdoor space.
 Prices are usually relative to room size and the house.Your own student apartment is great if you prefer your own space and privacy.
 Although these luxuries come at a cost as a private student flat/apartment is the most expensive accommodation choice.
 An option would be moving in with fellow students or friends to minimize the cost.
-Student private accommodation varies in size, from one bedrooms to luxurious double bed houses.
-Student residence halls are either run by your university or privately.
-Both student rooms will have similar amenities.
-Halls run by the university will typically be home to only fellow university students.
+Student private accommodation can vary from one bedrooms to luxurious double bed houses.
+Student residence halls run by the university will typically be home to only fellow university students.
 Private halls incompass students from alternative universities also.

 As many as 87,000 university students have chosen to attend the UniBo (University of Bologna), where you can choose from many faculties, including architecture, engineering and medicine.
 An interesting aspect of the city is that every year a large number of foreign students choose to study here: about 60% of those registered to Bologna Business School, for example, come from abroad.
 An even higher percentage attend John Hopkins University.
 This international academy in Bologna is a detachment of their Washington headquarters.
 What do young people do in their free time?
 Perhaps a ride in the old town, a quintessentially Bolognesi area.